-Birds that are eating seed based diets may be difficult to switch over to a formulated diet because they don’t know it is food.
+Birds that are eating seed-based diets may find it difficult to switch over to a formulated diet because they don’t know it is food.

 Mixing the old seed diet with the new granules will result in a lot of waste as the bird seeks out its “steak and fries” (sunflower, peanut and safflower) and throws the rest on the floor.
 It is better to use multiple cups and feed the new diet in a separate bowl.

 Allow the seed-filled cup to empty during the day by only feeding about one-quarter the amount of seeds normally eaten.
 For example, give about a dozen sunflower seeds to a parrot (amazon, grey, cockatoo) at supper time.
 The bird should always have the granules available.

 Do this over two to four days and most birds will switch over.
 Some small weight loss (approximately 10%) is to be expected but the breast muscle should remain robust.

 If after three to four days the bird has not eaten any granules, try adding hot water to the granules and mixing in sunflower kernel, but discard and replace this mixture twice a day.
 Warm, moist food is more palatable to many birds, but spoils very quickly and should be replaced by a dry diet once the conversion has occurred.

 - Bird & Parrot AnatomyFebruary 23, 2024How Do I Remove My Cockatiel’s Eggs-She Laid Them 32 Days Ago?

 - African greyFebruary 2, 2024Why Has My Parrot Has Attacked Me 3 Times in the Past 3 Months?

 - Bathing and HealthJanuary 19, 2024How I’m Dealing With Moby the Budgerigar’s Testicular Tumor